AillaSouza/portfolio_analysis/README.md

 Conduct additional analyses, such as risk analysis and sensitivity testing on weights.
 Key Skills Developed

-# By the end of this project, you will have developed skills in:
+# Skills developed during the project:

 - Python for financial data analysis
 - Data manipulation with pandas